 We develop programs and services grounded in the voice of people experiencing poverty.

 The Prosperity Agenda’s Innovation Lab is where our programs, services, and solutions are developed.
-In partnership with nonprofits, government agencies, financial institutions and employers, we create programs that make meaningful change for families experiencing poverty.
+In partnership with nonprofits, government agencies, financial institutions and business, we create programs that make meaningful change for families experiencing poverty.

 We start small and measure impact in real time.
 As we test solutions in quick cycles, we can iterate quickly on the direct feedback from staff and families.
 This allows us to continuously improve and ensure that we are meeting the needs of those experiencing poverty.